jcfr/SlicerQuickModelAlign/README.md

 ## Acknowledgments

 - This module is built using Slicermorph - ALPACA as a foundation for the registration capability (developed by Arthur Porto, Sara Rolfe, and Murat Maga) [https://doi.org/10.1111/2041-210X.13689]
 - Dr. Sean Choi has led development of this extension project to enable quick, simple alignment of 3D models, and the various visual display modes.
-Thank you also to Dr. Ryan Choi, Prof. Ove Peters (UQ), and Dr. Christine Peters (UQ) for significant contributions to this research project.
+Thank you also to Prof. Ove Peters (UQ), and Dr. Christine Peters (UQ), and Dr. Ryan Choi (UQ) for significant contributions to this research project.

 ## Questions or Inquiries